nanees15/SWE/README.md

 # SWE
 ## A. User Requirements:

- a.
-The System helps the user to book a ride to anywhere & at any time.
+*	The System should enable the user to book a ride to anywhere & at any time.
-b.
-A user (driver) shall be able to confirm / reject request while being on online mode.
+* A user (driver) shall be able to confirm / reject request while being on online mode.
-c.
-He (driver / rider) can cancel the trip by specifying the reason.
+* He (driver / rider) can cancel the trip by specifying the reason.
-d.
-User (driver / rider) can report about an issue or lost item during the trip.
+*	User (driver / rider) can report about an issue or lost item during the trip to the help center and support will guide them in the process.
-e.	#GIS.
+*	A user (rider) shall be able to rent a car with his driving liscence.
-f.
-A user (rider) shall be able to rent a car with his driving liscence.
+*	Hr can review the drivers applications to accept or decline them.
-g.
-Hr can review the drivers applications to accept or decline them.
+*	He (driver / rider) shall be able to login to the application to start booking a ride.
-h.
-He (driver / rider) shall be able to login to the application to start booking a ride.
+*	User (driver) can choose the driver mode that he desire.
-i.
-User (driver) can choose the driver mode that he desire.
+*	A user (rider / driver) shall be to register into the application.
-j.
-A user (rider / driver) shall be to register into the application.
+* A user can apply for the application to be a driver.
-k.
-He can apply for the application to be a driver.
+*	I (rider) can edit/update my trip like change the destination or add multiple stops .
-l.
-The System helps the user (rider) to book a ride to anywhere & at any time.
+* The system should provide different payment method in the application like cash , wallets , credit cards.
-m.
-I (rider) can control my trip.
+*	User ( rider) also can contact with driver or the support.
-n.
-The system provides different payment method in the application.
+*	A user (rider / driver) shall be to view the history of rides.
-o.
-User ( rider) also can contact with driver or the support.
+*	The user feels free to give a rating about driver or the trip or vise versa .
-p.
-A user (rider / driver) shall be to view the history of rides.
+* guarantee user safety like adding real-time tracking .
-q.
-The user feels free to give a rating about driver or the trip.
+* the user should be able to see his history of rides .

 ***